 What teaching opportunities are available?

-Houston Methodist Hospital maintains an affiliation with Weill Cornell Medical College and New York Presbyterian Hospital and is a major clinical teaching site for students from the Colleges of Pharmacy at the University of Houston, the University of Texas at Austin, and Texas Southern University.
-TMH residents have opportunities to assist in the teaching of students from multiple disciplines including pharmacy, medicine, nursing, and physician assistants.
-Opportunities for didactic teaching are available within the local colleges of pharmacy.
-The specialty residents will also work closely with and mentor the PGY1 - pharmacy practice residents.
-A teaching certificate program is offered as part of the TMH and University of Houston College of Pharmacy Affiliation for residents interested in such a training experience.
+Houston Methodist Hospital is a major clinical teaching site for students from the colleges of pharmacy at the University of Texas at Austin, University of Houston, Texas Southern University, Texas A&M University, Lebanese American University, and University of The Incarnate Word.
+The residents have opportunities to assist in the teaching of students from multiple disciplines including pharmacy, medicine, nursing, physician assistants, and nurse practitioners.
+Opportunities for didactic teaching exist in the local colleges of pharmacy.
+A teaching certificate program is offered as part of the Houston Methodist and University of Houston College of Pharmacy affiliation for residents interested in such a training experience.

 Does the resident receive support to attend professional meetings?

-Financial support is provided for all required meeting (ASHP Midyear Clinical Meeting and Midwestern States Residency Conference) in addition to one professional transplant meeting (e.g. American Transplant Congree or ISHLT’s Annual Meeting).
+Financial support is provided for all required meeting (ASHP Midyear Clinical Meeting and Midwest Pharmacy Residents Conference) in addition to one professional transplant meeting (e.g. American Transplant Congress or ISHLT’s Annual Meeting).
 Support includes hotel accommodations, airfare, conference registration, and meals.

 Does the resident have library privileges?

-Residents have access to The Texas Medical Center/Houston Academy of Medicine (TMC/HAM) Library (located across the street from the hospital.
-Residents also have access to The Houston Methodist Library (located on the first floor of the Main Building - M155 The Professional Education Center) which includes access to over 9,000 on-line books and journals and 36 subscription databases.
-Included in those databases are: Micromedex, Clinical Pharmacology, Lexi-Comp, Natural Standard, Dynamed, Clinical Key and Up-To-Date are available from the hospital as well as remotely through the hospital’s VPN.
+Residents have access to the Houston Methodist Library (located on the first floor of the Main Building, room M155) as well as many electronic resources including over 12,000 journals, 3,000 e-books and 40 subscription databases and applications.
+A few of the popular databases are: Micromedex, Clinical Pharmacology, Lexi-Comp, Natural Medicine, Dynamed, Clinical Key and Up-To-Date, which are available from the hospital, as well as remotely through an application or the hospital’s VPN.